Summary

 ROE (Return on Equity) and ROCE (Return on Capital Employed) are crucial valuation determinants.
 When equity capital contracts through buybacks, profitability ratios naturally strengthen due to reduced denominator effects.

-A notional scenario suggests that equity reduction of around ₹1,50,000 crore improves ROE from 23.3% to approximately 24%.
+A notional scenario suggests that the equity reduction of ₹18,000 crore improves ROE from ~23.3% to approximately 24%.
 Such metric enhancement not only strengthens investor perception but also attracts global funds with mandates linked to capital efficiency benchmarks.
+This elevated performance often sustains a gradual upward valuation re-rating.

 Market Reaction & Immediate Sentiment